 PPFS & Meitheal (Prevention, Partnership & Family Support & Meitheal Project) is CDYS’s newest project which started in March of 2020.
-This small project currently consists of one fulltime worker and one part time.
+This small project currently consists of 3 staff members.
 The aim of the project is to use Meitheal approach to help children where they may need the support of more than one service and also to provide family support.
 This is a voluntary service and the main focus of this service is on early intervention aiming to promote and protect the health, well-being and rights of all children, young people and their families.

 Meitheal is a case co-ordination process for families with additional needs who require multi-agency intervention but who do not meet the threshold for referral to the Social Work Department under Children First.
 Practitioners in different agencies can use and lead on Meitheal so that they can communicate and work together more effectively to bring together a range of expertise, knowledge and skills to meet the needs of the child and family within their community.
 Meitheal is an early intervention, multi-agency (when necessary) response tailored to the needs of an individual child or young person.